VA Loan Vs. Conventional Loan: What’s The Difference, And Which Loan Is Better For You?

 Your lender looks at your DTI to determine how likely you are to make your mortgage payments on time each month.
 The lower your DTI, the less risk you pose to your lender.

-- VA loans: While VA loans don’t have specific requirements for DTI, most lenders prefer a DTI of 41% or lower.
-Lenders are also required to look at compensating factors – such as your credit score, liquid assets or military benefits – so you can possibly qualify with a DTI higher than 41%.
+• VA loans: While VA loans don’t have specific requirements for DTI, most lenders set their own requirements.
+Lenders are also required to look at compensating factors – such as your credit score, liquid assets or military benefits.

 VA Loan Vs. Conventional Loan: Mortgage Rates